Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### checkFeeRatesLessThanMaximum

-> throws if called with invalid fee rates, sum of fee rates is smaller than 10000
+> Throws if called with invalid fee rates, sum of fee rates is smaller than 10000

 *Declaration:*
 ```solidity